Holonomic quantum computation: a scalable adiabatic architecture: Derivations of main results

 Here, we have defined $\delta S = (\tilde S \cup S) \backslash (\tilde S \cap S)$ to be all the points which are exclusively either in $S$ or in $\tilde S$.
 The difference between the two phases is thus the surface integral over the area $\delta S$ and it hence depends on the value of the function $\mathcal C_i$ on $\delta S$.

 As we have already seen in Fig.~\ref{fig:general_loop_integrands-b}, the functions $\mathcal C_1(z)$ and $\mathcal C_2(z)$ decay rapidly.
 It is precisely this decay which grants our gates a robustness to coherent errors.
 This is because we can choose the original loop $f(t)$ to run mostly through regions where the $\mathcal C_i(z)$'s are very small and consequently its deformations in these regions will have a small impact on the overall gate fidelity through smaller values of $\delta \alpha_1, \delta \alpha_2$ (Fig.~\ref{fig:deltaS_C1C2_integrandfunctions}).
 We will make this more concrete below by choosing a specific loop $f(t)$.
-At this point, we want to point out an interesting connection of our holonomic implementation and the picture of fault tolerant computation presented in Ref.~\cite{gottesman2017fibre}.
-In that work, the authors present a unifying interpretation of protocols for fault tolerant gates.
-They observe that the fault tolerance of all protocols proposed so far can be understood in a geometric way.
-More concretely, the code spaces of an error-correcting code are interpreted as a vector bundle on a differentiable manifold with zero curvature.
-Implementing gates corresponds to evolutions along non-trivial loops in this manifold.
-These gates are considered fault tolerant because any deformation of the loop in the manifold of zero curvature will have no effect on the implemented gate.
-As discussed above, the robustness of our holonomic gates follows from very similar geometric considerations.
-We can interpret it as an approximate version of the fault tolerance described in Ref.~\cite{gottesman2017fibre}.
-The approximation stems from the fact that in our case the ``curvature'' of the manifold, i.e., the function values of $\mathcal C_i(z)$ along the loop, will only be approximately zero in regions with large $|z|$ and we can not place our loop entirely in regions of almost vanishing ``curvature''.
-Furthermore, notice that the computational subspaces of our proposal are in general not error correction code spaces, as required in Ref.~\cite{gottesman2017fibre}: so holonomic gates are (approximately) implementing only one of the features of a full fault tolerant protocol. \\
+At this point, we point out a conceptual connection between our holonomic implementation and the geometric perspective on fault-tolerant gates discussed in Ref.~\cite{gottesman2017fibre}.
+In that work, certain fault-tolerant gate constructions on quantum error-correcting codes are interpreted geometrically, with logical operations corresponding to loops enclosing regions of zero curvature in a manifold associated with the code space.

+Although our setting is different, the robustness of our holonomic gates against certain coherent control errors can likewise be understood in geometric terms, as arising from properties of the path followed in parameter space.
+In our case, however, the “curvature” of the manifold—characterized by the values of $\mathcal C_i(z)$ along the loop—is only approximately zero in regions of large $|z|$, and the loop cannot be placed entirely within regions of vanishing curvature.
+We emphasize that our proposal does not constitute fault tolerance in the usual sense: the computational subspaces we consider are not error-correcting code spaces, and our gates do not by themselves prevent the propagation of generic errors.
+Rather, our results demonstrate a form of hardware-level robustness (error mitigation) whose origin is geometric, in a way that is conceptually analogous to the geometric interpretation of fault-tolerant gates in Ref.~\cite{gottesman2017fibre}.

 In the following and for the rest of this section, we focus on the two-qudit gate $U_{(2)}$ with $D=d^2$ and consider a particular implementing loop $f(t)$ with (see also Fig.~\ref{fig:pacman_loop})

 The loop is linearly parametrized in time with $t_1$ denoting the time to reach the outer circle of radius $R$ from the origin and $t_2$ being the time to wrap around the origin at constant radius up to an angle $\beta$.
 Hence, the total protocol time is $T = 2t_1 + t_2$.
 Since the expressions for the phases $\alpha_i$, $i=1,2$ in our gates from Eqs.~(\ref{eqs:alphas}) can then be written as